Martin Stadium (Northwestern University): Seating and other aspects of the stadium

-The expansion of the venue included dismantling and rebuilding the existing grandstand structure on the west sideline of the field, in order to add additional seating as well as a mezzanine level and press box on that side of the venue.
-The size of what could be added on the west sideline was space-limited, due to the proximity of the neighboring Lakeside Field field hockey venue.
+The expansion of the venue included dismantling and rebuilding the existing grandstand structure on the west sideline of the field.
+This was done in order to add additional seating as well as a mezzanine level and press box on that side of the venue.
+The scale of what could be added on the west sideline was limited, due to spatial limitations created by the proximity of the neighboring Lakeside Field field hockey venue.
 Northwestern Athletics regarded any plan that would require to uproot its championship field hockey program from their own facility to be non-starter, thus the enlarged western grandstand could not be extended much further back than the existing grandstand extended.
 Most of the seating along the west sideline includes 2,500 bleacher-style bench seats.
 Above this is a 200-capacity premium mezzanine seating section that has been nicknamed a "loft level", featuring barstools and chair-backed seats for its ticketed spectators.
 The Northwestern home team bench is located along the west sideline.